Skip to main content

 Core Clinical

 The main OAP stream that funds ABA, speech, OT, and mental health therapy.
-Invitations go out in registration order and waits are years long.
+Invitations are based on your child's OAP registration date.
+Many families wait a long time; exact wait times are not published and can vary.
 Read the full guide →

 COTO